netgen-layouts/layouts-docs/overview/main_concepts.rst

   to a Target under the certain Condition.

-* **Target** - an abstraction which defines one or more URLs where Layout is mapped in a generic way or Backend specific (e.g. eZ location or Symfony route).
+* **Target** - an abstraction which defines one or more URLs where Layout is mapped in a generic way or Backend specific (e.g. Ibexa CMS location or Symfony route).

 * **Condition** - additional conditions that need to match for Layout to be selected for rendering.